ElizEsparza/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/01.user-manual/user-manual.md

 Here is an overview of the board's main components shown in the images above:

 - Microcontroller: The heart of the NINA-B306 module is the Nordic Semiconductor nRF52480 microcontroller, based on a 64 MHz Arm® Cortex®-M4F processor with a floating-point unit (FPU).
 It provides 1 MB of Flash memory and 256 KB of SRAM for application development.
 Important: The board operates at 3.3V, and its I/O pins are not 5V tolerant.

-- Micro-USB connector: The board uses a Micro-B USB connector for programming, power supply, and serial communication with a computer or other host device.

-- Onboard user LED: The board includes an onboard user-programmable RGB LED to provide visual feedback.
+- Programmable RGB LED: The board includes an onboard user-programmable RGB LED to provide visual feedback.

-- Power LED: A green power indicator LED (LED_PWR) illuminates when the board is powered.

-- Integrated Sensor Hub: A defining feature of this board is its comprehensive suite of onboard sensors, including a 9-axis IMU ([LSM9DS1](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf)), a humidity and temperature sensor ([HTS221](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf)), a barometric pressure sensor ([LPS22HB](https://www.st.com/resource/en/datasheet/lps22hb.pdf)), a digital microphone ([MP34DT05](https://www.st.com/resource/en/datasheet/mp34dt05-a.pdf)), and a gesture, proximity, color, and light sensor ([APDS-9960](https://content.arduino.cc/assets/Nano_BLE_Sense_av02-4191en_ds_apds-9960.pdf)).
+- Integrated Sensors: A defining feature of this board is its comprehensive suite of onboard sensors, including a 9-axis IMU ([LSM9DS1](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf)), a humidity and temperature sensor ([HTS221](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf)), a barometric pressure sensor ([LPS22HB](https://www.st.com/resource/en/datasheet/lps22hb.pdf)), a digital microphone ([MP34DT05](https://www.st.com/resource/en/datasheet/mp34dt05-a.pdf)), and a gesture, proximity, color, and light sensor ([APDS-9960](https://content.arduino.cc/assets/Nano_BLE_Sense_av02-4191en_ds_apds-9960.pdf)).
 - Castellated Pins: The board's castellated pins allow for surface mounting as a module, facilitating direct integration into custom PCB designs and final products without the need for headers.
 - Cryptographic co-processor: The board includes a Microchip ATECC608A secure element, which provides hardware-based secure storage for up to 16 keys, certificates, or data.
 This enables robust security for IoT applications, supporting ECDH key agreement and AES-128 encryption.

-- Wireless communication: The board features Bluetooth® 5 connectivity through the NINA-B306 module, supporting features like 2 Mbps throughput, long-range mode, and advertising extensions.
+- Bluetooth: The Nano 33 BLE Sense features Bluetooth® connectivity through the NINA-B306 module, supporting features like 2 Mbps throughput, long-range mode, and advertising extensions.
 The module also includes an IEEE 802.15.4 radio.

 ### Board Core and Libraries

-The **Arduino Mbed OS Nano Boards** core contains the libraries and examples to work with the Arduino Nano 33 BLE Sense's peripherals and onboard components, such as its nRF52480 microcontroller, advanced wireless capabilities, and the extensive suite of integrated sensors.
+The **Arduino Mbed OS Nano Boards** core contains the libraries and examples to work with the Arduino Nano 33 BLE Sense's peripherals and onboard components.
 To install the core for the Nano 33 BLE Sense board, navigate to **Tools > Board > Boards Manager** or click the Boards Manager icon in the left tab of the IDE.
 In the Boards Manager tab, search for Nano 33 BLE and install the latest Arduino Mbed OS Nano Boards package.

 The Arduino Mbed OS Nano Boards core provides support for the following:

-- Board control and configuration (reset, pin configuration, and low-power management)
+- Board control and configuration (reset, pin configuration and power management)

-- Wireless communication (Bluetooth® Low Energy)

-- Advanced peripheral functions (12-bit ADC, PWM)

-- Communication interfaces (UART, I2C, SPI)
+- Communication interfaces (UART, I²C and SPI)

-- Onboard sensor hub access (IMU, microphone, humidity, pressure, gesture, color, light)

-- Cryptographic functions (Secure hardware-based key storage with the ATECC608A)
+- Onboard LED control (RGB LED and orange LED)
+- HID emulation capabilities (keyboard and mouse)
 - Standard Arduino libraries compatibility

+***__Important note:__ Since the Nano 33 BLE Sense uses the same nRF52840 microcontroller as the Nano 33 BLE family, it shares complete code and library compatibility, making it easy to transition projects between these boards.***

 ### Pinout
 ![Nano 33 BLE Sense pinout.](assets/pinout.png)